morganstanley/ComposeUI/architecture/adr-003-solution-and-project-structure.md

 ## Consequences

-- We would need to implement an atuoamted tooling for csproj maintainance
+- We would need to implement an automated tooling for csproj maintainance
 - We would need to add that tooling as part of a build check (e.g. run that tool in dry run and break if it would have done any changes)